vectorclash/critical-mass-coding-challenge/README.md

 # critical-mass-coding-challenge
-## Critical Mass coding challenge

-The navigation is built from a local JSON file.
-Make sure to run from an environemnt that will allow a fetch of that file.
+I used the provided JSON file as a base to construct the navigation.
+I simply added the IANA codes to adjust time accordingly.
+The navigation is built from that local JSON file so make sure to run this from an environemnt that will allow a fetch of that file.